Artists. Performers. Teachers.

 Conducting, music literature, choral studies, music education

-As a student, Patterson was privileged to study with some of America’s most prominent choral conductors and pedagogues: André J. Thomas at The Florida State University (BME), Charlene Archibeque at San José State University (MA), David Rayl, Jonathan Reed, and Sandra Snow at Michigan State University where he received the Doctor of Musical Arts degree in choral conducting.
+As a student, Patterson was privileged to study with some of America’s most prominent choral conductors and pedagogues: André J. Thomas at The Florida State University (BME), Charlene Archibeque at San José State University (MA), David Rayl, Jonathan Reed and Sandra Snow at Michigan State University where he received the Doctor of Musical Arts in Choral Conducting.

 Patterson resides in the City of St. Louis and is proud to be a member of the St. Louis Symphony Chorus.